sno0ker/Negative_Feedback_only/README.md

 # Negative_Feedback_only
 0 n é numero de alpha

-U DONT WANT TO SEE THE HEAVYSIDE
+U DONT WANT TO SEE THE HEAVISIDE